This is the maintenance schedule with associated service intervals for the Triumph Speed Triple R and Speed Triple S motorcycles for 2016-17.

-The Triumph Speed Triple R had higher-spec Öhlins NIX30 43mm front and rear suspension — fully adjustable of course.
+The Triumph Speed Triple R has higher-spec Öhlins NIX30 43mm front and rear suspension — fully adjustable of course.

-The 2016-2017 Speed Triple S still had very capable suspension, fully adjustable, from Showa.
+The 2016-2017 Speed Triple S still has very capable suspensions: fully adjustable forks from Showa.

 From 2018 both bikes were replaced with a higher-spec pair of Speed Triples that got an 8 hp power bump and a host of other upgrades.